zarawang85/001/README.md

   * Conditional formatting that will highlight positive change in green and negative change in red.

-Also, in each sheet, find the 3 stocks that see the greatest increase, decrease in price and largest exchange volume, respectively.
+Also, in each sheet, created another table on the very right finding the 3 stocks that

+  * has the greatest increase in price

+  * has the greatest decrease in price

+  * has largest exchange volume

 ### **VBA scripts**